An overview of the OpenID Connect hybrid flow as well as of the authorization and token endpoint requests.

 The Refresh Token

-The Refresh Token is issued if the client is configured to have refresh tokens.
+The authorization server can, depending on its policies, return refresh tokens to the client.
 This token can be used to obtain more access tokens once the first one expires.
 The refresh token may have a very long lifetime, ranging from hours to years.

-The Refresh Token can only be obtained from the Token Endpoint, it will never be returned from the Authorization Endpoint.
+The refresh token can only be obtained from the token endpoint; the Curity Identity Server will never return it from the authorization endpoint.

 • Method: GET